6 Strategies for Real ROI from F&B Technology Investments

 1. Will it integrate smoothly with ERP, MES, and supply chain systems?

-2. Can it grow with the business without needing a full replacement?
+2. Can it allow for the future growth of the business without needing a full replacement?

 3. Has it been proven in food manufacturing environments?